modcrafts/headset-battery-indicator/README.md

 ## Adding a new headset

-Since version 3.0.0, the program gets the battery status by using [Sapd/HeadsetControl](https://github.com/Sapd/HeadsetControl).
-If the headset you're using isn't currently supported, you can either wait if someone else adds support for it, or try adding it yourself.
+Headset Battery Indicator depends on [Sapd/HeadsetControl](https://github.com/Sapd/HeadsetControl) for supporting many kinds of headset models.
+If the headset you're using isn't currently supported, you can either wait until someone else adds support for it, or try adding it yourself.

 Reading the [HeadsetControl wiki](https://github.com/Sapd/HeadsetControl/wiki/Development-1-%E2%80%90-Adding-a-device) is the best resource on this.